 2. The fees stated above are only for applicants who submit the application at the embassy/ consulate in their home country.
-The fees for applicants of a third country might be different.
-Final payment is subject to the actual amount required by the Visa Center.
+The fees for applicants from a third country might be different.
+The final payment is subject to the actual amount required by the Visa Center.

 3. Express service and rush service are available but an additional fee will be charged, varying from office to office.

 1. Basic Documents:

 a.
 Original Passport.

 Your passport must have at least six months of remaining validity with at least one blank visa page in it.
-For a double-entry or multiple-entry visa, your passport should have at least 9 months of validity; for one-year multiple-entry visa, your passport should have at least 15 months of validity.
+For a double-entry or multiple-entry visa, your passport should have at least 9 months of validity; for a one-year multiple-entry visa, your passport should have at least 15 months of validity.

 b.
 Visa Application Form.

-A completed Visa Application Form (You can complete the form online and print it out, or download it from the official website of relevant visa center and fill it manually).
+A completed Visa Application Form (You can complete the form online and print it out, or download it from the official website of the relevant visa center and fill it out manually).

 One recent passport photo (2x2 square inch, bare head, full face against a light background) glued on the application form.d.
 Proof of legal status (for those not applying for a visa in the country of their citizenship)e.
 Photocopy of previous Chinese passports or previous Chinese visas (applicable for those who were Chinese citizens and have obtained foreign citizenship).